Hjerm railway station

 Hjerm station is a railway station serving the railway town of Hjerm in Jutland, Denmark.

 Hjerm station is located on the Esbjerg-Struer Line.
-The station was opened in 1866 with the opening of the Struer-Holstebro section of the Esbjerg-Struer Line.
-It offers direct InterCityLyn services to Copenhagen operated by DSB as well as regional train services to Skjern, Fredericia, Aarhus and Struer operated by Arriva.
+The station was opened in 1868 two years after the opening of the Struer-Holstebro section of the Esbjerg-Struer Line in 1866.
+It offers direct InterCityLyn services to Copenhagen operated by DSB as well as regional train services to Skjern, Fredericia, Aarhus and Struer operated by the private public transport operating company GoCollective.